SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - header(String) Text to display in header
 - subheader(String) Text to display in subheader
+- heading_level(String) Sets the section heading level.
+Can be one of h1, h2, h3, h4, h5, or h6

 ## ~set
 Assigns the value or result of a statement to a variable